When to Euthanize an Aggressive Dog

 • Are there any underlying medical issues that could be contributing to the dog's aggression?
 Pain often plays a huge role in aggressive behavior, and treatment for medical issues may reduce the risk of aggression.

 • What are the age, size, and breed of the dog?
-This can inform the potential damage if there is a bite incident.
+This can inform the potential damage if there is a bite incident and overall risk to the community.

 • What family members are present in the home?
 Are they at higher risk due to their age or size?
-Are they competent in understanding and implementing management for safety?
-The presence of children automatically increases risk factors for aggression cases.
+Are they competent in understanding and implementing safety management?
+The presence of children or the elderly automatically increases risk factors for aggression cases.

 • Towards whom or what is aggression directed?
 Familiar people or strangers?
 Other animals, familiar or unfamiliar?